 “Finally, for blockchain, I really do believe that it’s the future.
 Not just for disaster response, but also for making sure there is higher transparency around the flow of aid that goes to NGOs and to countries after a disaster.
 The fact that we’ve got information that is updated in real-time, that’s accessible to multiple stakeholders at once — from the donor, to the NGO, to the recipient, and to the vendor — we’ve got an entire ecosystem of transparency that will hopefully encourage people to give more and give in a timely fashion to help people affected by disasters.”

 Every second counts in times of crisis.
-By donating to our International Crisis Fund, you’ll ensure we can respond quickly with life-saving essentials when an emergency strikes.
+By donating crypto, you’ll ensure we can respond quickly with life-saving essentials when an emergency strikes.